 Yes, this is a single album composed of 2 20 minute pieces music.
 The theme is a mythical account of two master Japanese sword smiths: Masamune and Muramasa.
 In reality, they lived hundreds of years apart.
 But the legend persists on bringing the two together.
 According to this legend, each created their ultimate sword, and engaged in a contest in which each sword master placed their blade into a river.
 Masamune’s sword only cut leaves and debris that were floating in the water: fish and other living things went past the blade unscathed.
 Muramasa, contemptuous of the fact that Masamune’s blade didn’t cut the fish, placed his into the water.
 Everything that came within the path of the blade was cleaved in half, to bloody effect.
 To this day, Masamune’s swords are considered a national treasure in Japan.
 Muramasa, well, his blades are considered “cursed”: demonic objects with no regard or respect for life.
 Such is the story as I understand it, and there are dozens of variations.

 Elements of this legend are conveyed by the bands Howling Giant and Sergeant Thunderhoof.
 Never heard of them?
 No problem.
 I think an overwhelming majority of people, even metal fans, haven’t heard of them, either.
 Howling Giant is a band I’ve been moderately ambivalent about for a few years.
-I love the name and love the concept of the band.
+I love the name concept of the band.
 I mean, Spaceslug is one of my all-time favorite bands.
 A heady, psychedelic blend of heavy riffs, hypnotic vocals, and haunting melodies.
 I expect a band named Howling Giant to deliver the same intensity.
 The thing is, they simply don’t.
 Howling Giant is an extremely lively and entertaining band that lacks the gravity and seriousness I prefer to listen to in my heavy psych.
 Much respect, but I’ve never taken them all that seriously.
 They wrote the song dealing with Masamune.

 Sergeant Thunderhoof?
 I had no idea.
 I don’t have any experience with them, I’ve never heard a song that they’ve performed, and they were totally outside of my radar.
 The only thing I knew about them was they wrote the song dealing with Muramasa.
 Let’s just say they are very much on my radar now, have captured my full attention, and very shortly I’ll be doing a deep dive into their back catalog.
 Same with Howling Giant.
 I’m anxious to find out if there are any hints pointing to the achievement that they have accomplished with Masamune.

 Ripple has been steadily advertising and teasing this album for months.
 It’s been all over my Facebook feed along with occasional emails reminding me of its impending release.
 Not really liking the one band, and having never heard of the other band, it was mildly on my radar.
 But for five dollars a month, I’ll listen to anything that Ripple puts out.
 Sure, there was the usual pre-release hyperbole, the predictable reviews from people who had advanced releases.
-But I read that stuff all the time, so it’s extremely rare that I’m going to get excited about impending ambivalence.
+I read that stuff all the time, so it’s extremely rare that I’m going to get excited about impending ambivalence.

 From the very first opening chord of Howling Giants’ Masamune, I knew I was in for something special.
 I know a lot of reviewers like to fling out references and other bands, mostly to give themselves some credibility and show off how smart they are along with their encyclopedic knowledge of rare, obscure albums.
 I’m honestly not trying to do that right now, but I have to admit that what came to mind was the band Mountain.
 Specifically, the songs Theme from an Imaginary Western and Nantucket Sleighride, both of which are well in excess of 10 minutes long.
 Especially the live versions.